 Nothing like being part of the tradition yourself.
 Feel the thrill of Dragon Boating at Singapore Sports Hub, guided by the professionals.
 Form a team of 12 or 22 to rent the boats for a vibrant bonding activity under the sun or book an orientation program – suitable for kids seven years and up – to learn basic paddling skills.
 It’ll make a great family time out too!

-Chinatown is set to come alive with culture, celebration, and community with workshops and activities for Dragonboat Festival 2025.
-Immerse in the vibrant performances, including lion and dragon dances, festival drumming, and even the ancient art of face changing.
-Try your hand at the Lantern Riddles or compete in a Dragonboat competition, on land!
+Chinatown is set to come alive with culture, celebration, and community with workshops and activities for Dragon Boat Festival 2025.
+Immerse in the vibrant performances such as the lion and dragon dances, and go for a Hanfu dress up experience.
+Try your hand at wrapping rice dumplings or compete in a Dragon Boat competition, on land!
 There’ll also be promotions at selected shops along Smith Street.

 Where: Chinatown, along Smith Street